FredyFF/Loan_Application/README.md

 ### Results/Findings
 The analysis results are summarized as follows:
-Random Forest Classifier provided the best accuracy with an accuracy score of 82% for the test dataset.
+Random Forest Classifier provided the best accuracy with an accuracy score more than 90% for the test dataset.
 And to get better results, ensemble learning techniques like Bagging and Boosting can also be used.

 ### Limitations